info-extractors/ReinventSTL/README.md

   - Basic error handling for STL-like operations

 ## Motivation
 The STL is an essential part of modern C++, but many developers use it without understanding how it works internally.
-By reconstructing a very simplified version, I gain insights into:
+By reconstructing a very simplified version, I gain insights into
 - Fundamental memory management concepts
 - Basic template metaprogramming
 - Performance trade-offs of different data structures